-Risk Management Department
+Risk Management

-The Risk Management Division comprises various departments or units in charge of risk management established independently from Nomura's business units.
-The Risk Management Division is responsible for establishing and operating risk management processes, establishing and enforcing risk management policies and regulations, verifying the effectiveness of risk management methods, as well as reporting to regulatory bodies and handling regulatory applications concerning risk management methods and other items as necessary.
-It also reports key risk information and relevant matters to the Executive Management and Risk Committee.
+The Risk Management Division comprises various departments in charge of risk management established independently from Nomura's business units.
+The Risk Management Division is responsible for establishing and operating risk management processes, establishing and enforcing risk management policies and regulations, verifying the effectiveness of risk management methods, as well as reporting to regulatory bodies where required, and handling regulatory applications concerning risk management methods and other items as necessary.
+Risks at the Bank's level are mainly managed through sub-committees of the Board of NEHS, the Bank's immediate parent.